Created by: Kristinn Magnusson

 Repeat Every Trigger

-With the monthly trigger you choose which months are enabled, and choose between specific days in a month or days of a week.
+The monthly trigger allows you to choose which months are enabled, and choose between specific days in a month or days of a week.

 For example, in our example above, we have (for some reason) chosen to execute on the 2nd and 7th of January and February at 9 pm.